yellowmessenger/documentation/docs/platform_concepts/design/convdesignvoice.md

 sidebar_label : Design conversations for voice bots
 ---

 **Design** module on the [yellow.ai](https://cloud.yellow.ai) platform allows you to design a bot without needing to learn all the platform aspects prior.
 You can input text as required to create a conversation between the bot and the user.
 Flows are built automatically on the Studio module.

 You can design multiple flows on the conversation design module, Once they are converted into flows, you can train, test, preview, and publish the bot.

 In this article, you will learn how to use the conversation design to build **voice bots**.

 -----------

-To build a voice bot using designer, follow the steps below:

 ## 1. Create a new bot